vtereshkov/umka-lang/spec.md

 ```
 UMKA_API bool umkaInit(void *umka, const char *fileName, const char *sourceString,
-                       int reserved, int stackSize, const char *locale,
+                       int stackSize, const char *locale,
-                       int argc, char **argv);
+                       int argc, char **argv,
+                       bool fileSystemEnabled, bool implLibsEnabled);
 ```

 Initializes the interpreter instance.
 Here, `umka` is the interpreter instance handle, `fileName` is the Umka source file name, `sourceString` is an optional string buffer that contains the program source, `stackSize` is the fiber stack size, in slots, `argc` and `argv` represent the standard C/C++ command-line parameter data.
 If `sourceString` is not `NULL`, the program source is read from this string rather than from a file.
 A fictitious `fileName` should nevertheless be specified.
 An optional `locale` string can be specified.
+The `fileSystemEnabled` flag allows the Umka program to access the file system, and the `implLibsEnabled`  flag allows it to use UMIs.
 Returns `true` if the source has been successfully loaded.

 ```
 UMKA_API bool umkaCompile(void *umka);